Anbehner/Android-Project/docs/_posts/2017-06-12-Implementation-&-UIDesign.md

 Following two screens would be the user interface of our application:

-The Home Screen
+### The Home Screen

 ![HomeScreen]({{site.baseurl}}/images/homescreen.png "Home Screen"){:height="400px" width="300px"}

+As you can see Home Screen contains the Expense and Income Image icon.When user wants to enter Income/Expense, user has to click these buttons which will redirect the user to the income/expense page.

-The Income Activity Screen
+### The Income Activity Screen

 ![IncomeScreen]({{site.baseurl}}/images/incomescreen.png "Income Activity Screen"){:height="400px" width="300px"}

+Income Screen will have the option to select the date, Payment Type ,category, amount and Notes Fields where user can select the payment type,add amount and add notes if required.

 ## Summary of Changes